docarray/docarray/docs/advanced/document-store/opensearch.md

 ```

 Consider we want the nearest vectors to the embedding `[8.
 8. 8.]`, with the restriction that
 prices must follow a filter.
-As an example, let's consider that retrieved documents must have `price` value lower
+As an example, let's consider that retrieved Documents must have `price` value lower
 or equal than `max_price`.
 We can encode this information in OpenSearch using `filter = {'range': {'price': {'lte': max_price}}}`.

 Then the search with the proposed filter can be implemented and used with the following code: